PERSOL HR DATA BANK in APAC

 Working permit

-Workers with foreign citizenship can be employed in Indonesia in employment relations for certain positions and for a certain period of time only (Labor Law, Article 42, Paragraph 4 and Paragraph 5).
+Workers with foreign citizenship can be employed in Indonesia in employment relations for certain positions and for a certain period of time only (Manpower Law, Article 42, Paragraph 4 and Paragraph 5).
 Making inquiries of the government authority if there are any regulations is recommended because the government may pass different regulations for different industries.
 The length of this visa's period of validity also differs according to the industry the visa applicant will be working in.
 However, in general, a working permit for a period of 12 months is issued to those who work as a manager or in a higher position.

-Previously, only diplomatic missions abroad were exempt from the obligation to submit an Expatriate Manpower Utilization Plan (RPTKA), but this has been expanded by the Omnibus Law to (i) directors or commissioners holding shares in the company, (ii) overseas mission staff, and (iii) foreign workers needed by employers for emergencies, vocational training, certain start-ups, and business visits.
+When an employer hires a worker with foreign citizenship, the employer needs to submit an Expatriate Manpower Utilization Plan (RPTKA) to the Ministry of Manpower for validation and pay DKP-TKA (see the Manpower Law, Article 47, Paragraph 1, Government Regulation No. 34 of 2021, Minister of Manpower Regulation No. 8 of 2021).
+Previously, only diplomatic missions abroad were exempt from the obligation to submit an Expatriate Manpower Utilization Plan (RPTKA), but this has been expanded by the Amended Omnibus Law to (i) directors or commissioners holding shares in the company, (ii) overseas mission staff, and (iii) foreign workers needed by employers for emergencies, vocational training, certain start-ups, and business visits.
 With the above validation, the employer shall apply for notification (notifikasi).
 After the employer obtains the notice (notifikasi) and submits the proof of payment for the DKP-TKA, the Immigration Bureau will inform the employer of the temporary stay visa fee by e-mail.
-After the payment of the fee, an electronic visa (e-visa) will be issued upon examination.18 The worker enters Indonesia within 90 days after the issue of the electronic visa and will be required to obtain a temporary stay permit (ITAS) at the airport.
+After the payment of the fee, an electronic visa (e-visa) will be issued upon examination.18 The worker enters Indonesia within 90 days after the issue of the electronic visa and will be required to obtain a temporary stay permit (ITAS) by applying to an immigration office where the foreigner domiciles.
+Assuming that the notice is given, the foreign worker will apply on the Ministry of Manpower website.
+The above procedure requires the submission of various documents, such as a copy of the working agreement, as described below (Government Regulation No. 34 of 2021, Minister of Manpower Regulation No. 8 of 2021).19

 - Business identification number and/or business license of the Employer of the foreign employee (Tenaga Kerja Asing [TKA])